studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 ## Obtaining Information Inflight

 Pilots are encouraged to obtain preflight briefings by telephone or in person before departure, briefings may also be received online.
 In those cases where you need to obtain a preflight briefing or an update to a previous briefing via radio, contact the nearest FSS.
 Just like over the phone, provide the briefer with appropriate background information such as the type of briefing you require.
 Information will be provided in the same sequence as the standard briefing.
-Briefings received in flight are not meant to provide you with a full standard briefings, but rather provide you with the most current en route weather.
+However, briefings received in flight are not meant to provide you with a full standard briefing, but rather provide you with the most current en route weather.

-Advanced technology like in-flight datalink weather services now enable some aircraft to receive textual and graphical datalinked weather products and other information during flight.
-It is crucial that the pilot use these products in a caution manner dividing his/her time between looking inside the cockpit and seeing and avoiding other aircraft during flight.
-Also, it is important that the most current weather be used in order to conduct the flight safely.
+Advanced technology like in-flight datalink weather services now enable some aircraft to receive textual and graphical data link weather products and other information during flight.
+It is crucial that the pilot use these products in a caution manner dividing his/her time between looking inside the cockpit and outside to see-and-avoid other aircraft during flight.
+It is important that the most current weather be used in order to conduct the flight safely.

 ## Getting the Most Out of Each Briefing

 A good weather briefing begins before you contact a briefer.
-You should being developing an awareness of the overall weather a several days before the proposed flight whenever possible.
+You should begin developing an awareness of the overall weather a several days before the proposed flight whenever possible.
 Start by monitoring local weather patterns through TV channels such as The Weather Channel.
 The day before the flight, request an outlook weather briefing from a credible source such as Flight Service.

 Before contacting a Flight Service Station, have a general route of flight and proposed departure time available.